What is conjugal partner sponsorship?

 Sponsoring a fiancé

-If you are engaged to someone and would like to sponsor them to enter Canada, your relationship is not likely to fall into the category of a conjugal partner.
+If you are engaged and would like to sponsor your fiancé to Canada, your relationship is not likely to fall under the conjugal partner relationship category.

 Additional Documents